-In HCE, feedback is an integral part of the student’s learning and developmental process.
-It is vital that the Mentors, Facilitators, Coaches and Tutors not only reflect with the student on their progress but also liaise with each other so as to give the student consistent feedback.
+In HCE, feedback from teachers and peers can offer invaluable opportunities for students to understand their progress in relation to their own learning goals, as well as to external academic and project standards.
+Learning review also enables students to better appreciate how these standards relate to more basic epistemological values.
+Feedback is an integral part of students’ learning.
+It is vital that teachers (i.e. mentors, facilitators and tutors) not only reflect with the student on their progress but also liaise with each other so as to give the student consistent feedback.

 It may be helpful to think of such feedback as being addressed at four levels.

-(a) There is feedback pertaining to specific projects or tasks.
-Such task-based feedback should be timely, focusing on giving very practical advice in terms of the strengths of the student’s work, and suggestions with regard to the ways she might improve the quality of her project or task.
-Some feedback is immediate and can take place during the class conversation or be given in the form of written comments about the student’s work.
-It is not judgemental and is more informative than a grade, and can help the student improve the quality of her work.
+(1) Feedback pertaining to specific projects or tasks.
+Such feedback should be timely, focusing on giving very practical advice in terms of the strengths of the student’s work and suggestions for ways of improving its quality.
+This feedback might be immediate, taking place during class, or be given in written comments.
+Non-judgemental and more informative than a grade, this can help the student improve the quality of her work.

-(b) Feedback should be given to the student on her learning processes and approach to learning.
-This feedback is based on an overview of the student’s learning journey over a period of time, and the ways that he is able to take responsibility and care for her learning experience.
+(2) Feedback on learning processes and approaches.
+This feedback is based on an overview of the student’s learning journey over a period of time, and their ability to take responsibility for their learning experience.
 The emphasis of such feedback is on enhancing the student’s abilities and approaches to understanding.

-(c) The young person will receive feedback on her commitment, self-control and confidence.
+(3) Feedback on commitment and confidence.
 Such feedback is connected to how learning supports the cultivation of personal qualities and caring dispositions and, therefore, will most likely be provided by the Mentor.

-(d) The student needs feedback on the overall development of herself as a person.
+(4) Feedback on overall development as a person.
 Once again, such advice is often provided by a Mentor who knows the student well, including her interests, priorities and personal trajectories.